RoseSMP/clean/README.md

 # The Modernist theme

+> NOTE: This fork contains code specific to the RoseSMP wiki.
+While we will try to make this work for everyone, some code will only work for our use case.
+Sorry for inconveniences.

 [![.github/workflows/ci.yaml](https://github.com/pages-themes/modernist/actions/workflows/ci.yaml/badge.svg)](https://github.com/pages-themes/modernist/actions/workflows/ci.yaml) [![Gem Version](https://badge.fury.io/rb/jekyll-theme-modernist.svg)](https://badge.fury.io/rb/jekyll-theme-modernist)

 *Modernist is a Jekyll theme for GitHub Pages.
 You can [preview the theme to see what it looks like](http://pages-themes.github.io/modernist), or even [use it today](#usage).*